-We’re a long time off seeing the first new Prius being sent to the scrapyard, but Toyota has been keen to ensure that when the car does reach the end of its useful life, it can be efficiently recycled.
+Recycling hybrid car batteries is a topic that’s cropping up with regularity as more people switch to electrified vehicles.
+Toyota has been keen to ensure that when the third-generation Prius does reach the end of its useful life, it can be efficiently recycled.

 At the end of its days, 85% of the Prius can be recycled and 95% of its materials can be recovered.
 This includes the hybrid system’s high-voltage battery, too, which is fully recyclable in a complex, but efficient and environmentally responsible process.